marcolago/Spin-Two-Three/README.md

 ```javascript
 	SpinTwoThree.align([Number wheel]);
 ```
-Aligns all the wheels to the value in the whell specified by the optional `wheel` parameter.
+Aligns all the wheels to the value in the wheel specified by the optional `wheel` parameter.
 If the optional `wheel` parameter is omitted every wheel will be aligned with the first one.

 ### Vertical or Horizontal?